Back to Journal

 No-Wake Zones and Speed Restrictions

-Orange County Marine Enforcement maintains the rules on the Butler Chain.
+The Butler Patrol — FWC officers and Florida Park Police, working with the Orange County Sheriff's Office Marine Unit — enforces the rules on the Butler Chain.
 Key restrictions to know:

 The practical result: you can ski in the middle of Lake Tibet-Butler or Lake Butler, but getting there from your dock requires patience through the slow-speed zones.
 Plan your boating day accordingly.